 Dr. Ir.
 Marie-Claire ten Veldhuis

 Marie-claire ten Veldhuis works at the Water Resources Group of the Water management Department at Delft University of Technology.
-Her main interest is Urban Hydrology: her research focuses on using observational datasets to analyze and predict how cities respond to (extreme) rainfall.
-She received her PhD degree in 2010 for research on Quantitative urban flood risk analysis based on data analysis of crowdsourced flood observations.
-She collaborates in various international research projects on developing innovative methods for rainfall estimation, multi-sensor rainfall products, flood early-warning and short-term flood prediction.
-She teaches Urban Drainage & Water Management (CIE4491) and Urban Climate & Hydrology (CIE5703).
-Before joining Delft University in 2006, she gained work experience as a water manager for the city of Breda and as a consultant for Royal Haskoning.
+She specialises in Hydrometeorology: interactions between rainfall characteristics and hydrological response.
+Her research focuses on using observational datasets to analyze and predict how cities respond to (extreme) rainfall.
+She received her PhD degree in 2010 for research on quantitative urban flood risk analysis based on data analysis of crowdsourced flood observations.
+In 2016 and 2017, she visited Princeton University in the US where she collaborated on statistical analysis on large hydrological field datasets.
+She is currently involved in five EU-funded international research projects on developing innovative methods for rainfall estimation, novel approaches for multi-sensor rainfall products and development of tools for flood early-warning and crop modelling for micro-insurance.
+She coordinates two MSc courses, Urban Drainage & Water Management (CIE4491) and Urban Climate & Hydrology (CIE5703).
+Before joining Delft University in 2006, she worked as a City Council water manager and consultant for Royal Haskoning.

 My research interests include urban hydrology, urban flood prediction, high resolution rainfall patterns in cities, social sensing for urban hydrology and quantitative urban flood risk analysis.